 Once proceedings are issued the court fixes a date for the first hearing.
 If no defence is filed then the Judge is likely to grant a possession order.
 The tenant is usually given 14 days to leave the property.
 The Judge does have the power to postpone or suspend an order to allow the tenant to comply with terms set out in the order e.g. payment of rent arrears by a specified date.
 If the circumstances of the tenant are such that possession would cause severe hardship the Judge may consider a further short delay.

 As with section 21, if the tenant does not move out on the date specified then a court Bailiff will be appointed to attend the property on the eviction day to ensure that the tenant vacates.

 We frequently come across situations in which the landlord has not followed correct procedures, for example by using the wrong court process, by not inserting the correct date in the notice or by failing to use appropriate grounds.

 Why use Aletta Shaw?

 - We can help you prepare your case to ensure the best possible arguments are put forward on your behalf and if necessary represent you in court proceedings which can be daunting for non-lawyers

-- We offer fixed fees which means that you are able to plan your budget which provides you with reassurance that your costs will be under control and not excessive.
+- We offer fixed fees which means that you can plan your budget, which reassures you that your costs will be under control and not excessive.

-- We are experienced solicitors who are able to guide you through the process and protect your interests
+- We are experienced solicitors who can guide you through the process and protect your interests

 - As well as offering consultations in person, we offer Skype consultations meaning that you can save valuable time and money by not needing to travel to see us.